Linux-Lighthouse/partner-repo/Blog Project Kickoff.md

 # Linux Lighthouse Blog

-The blog is a starting web presence to present our project in a fast but authentic way.
+The blog is a starting web presence to present or project in a fast but authentic way.
 Rather than run in stealth mode or operate solely on the GitHub repos and Discord chats.
-We need a place to point new team members and potential funding to our mission.
+We need a place to point new team members and potential funders to our mission.
 We will build the platform as a separate site and combine them as needed.

 ## Features